micktwomey/2016-techie-christmas-quiz/answers/round4.md

 # Samsung recently pushed out an unusual software update for one of their phones, what does it do?

-## Update for the 🔥🚨Galaxy Note 7🚨🔥, completely disabling the phone
+## Update for the Galaxy Note 7, completely disabling the phone
 ![](note7.gif)

 ---